mulesoft-labs/data-weave-grimoire/Readme.md

 A `spell` is a very simple way to distribute and share a DataWeave transformation.

-A `spell` is just executables scripts that can be called from the command-line using the `spell` name.
+A `spell` is just an executable script that can be called from the command line using the `spell`'s name.

 ## DataWeave Grimoire